 The impact of work-related accidents and illnesses on the competitiveness of a country’s marketplace has been the topic of many studies.
-Hesapro found a clear correlation between the two - countries with a better workplace health and safety record, such as Finland, the United States and Denmark, are more competitive in the global economy.
-Those at the other end of the scale, included Indonesia and Brazil.
+In fact, Hesapro found a clear correlation between the two - countries with a better workplace health and safety record, such as Finland, the United States and Denmark, are more competitive in the global economy.
+Indonesia and Brazil were at the other end of the scale.

 Why?
-Businesses choose to work with low-risk partners sharing their values.
+Businesses choose to work with similar low-risk partners.
 For example, a Swedish contractor might be reluctant to provide workers to a Zimbabwean client in fear of the predominantly-Western value of health and safety not being respected, and therefore putting their staff at risk.